willmino/Pewlett-Hackard-Analysis/README.md

 ## Summary

 - According to the `unique_titles` and `retiring_titles` tables, 72,458 employees will need to be hired ahead of the upcoming wave of retiring employees.
-Again, over two thirds of these roles are Senior Engineers and Senior Staff which comprise the bulk of the techinical expertise for the company.
-The future success of the company depends on maintaining the technical excellence and it is strongly suggested to ensure incoming Senior Engineers and Senior Staff have as little of a ratio of mentors to mentees as possible.
+Again, over two thirds of these roles are Senior Engineers and Senior Staff which comprise the bulk of the techinical expertise for Pewlett-Hackard.
+The future success of the company depends on maintaining this technical excellence and it is strongly suggested to ensure incoming Senior Engineers and Senior Staff have as little of a ratio of mentors to mentees as possible.
 These conditions will contribute to a higher quality of mentorship for Pewlett-Hackard's most essential personnel.

+- An additional table `mentees_per_mentor` was generated to illustrate the disparity between the potentially available mentors and potentially incoming mentees.
+For example, Senior Staff and Senior Engineer will respectively have 427 and 309 eligible mentors.
+Assuming all of the retiring employees positions will be filled, each Senior Staff mentor would have to work with 58 mentees and each Senior Engineer mentor would have to work with 83 mentees.
+This is an unrealistic working condition for the mentors and deprives the mentees of receiving quality mentorship.
+Thus, there currently not enough eligible mentors for the next generation of Pewlett-Hackard employees.

 -

-then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

-An additional SQL query was generated to illustrate what the mentorship situation might
+An additional SQL query was generated to illustrate how the mentorship situation might pan out if no further action is taken.

+### Mentees per Mentor
+Assume 1:1 ratio of retirees to incoming employees.

 ![mentees_per_mentor](https://github.com/willmino/Pewlett-Hackard-Analysis/blob/main/mentees_per_mentor.png)